kmvan/x-prober/README.md

 ﻿[![V-Bed by INN STUDIO](https://wx3.sinaimg.cn/large/686ee05dly1fkvkxkwyhzj21gu0d2my8.jpg)](https://wx3.sinaimg.cn/large/686ee05dly1fkvkxkwyhzj21gu0d2my8.jpg)

-# 😎 x-prober
+# 😎 X Prober
 > This is a prober program for PHP environment.
 It can show your server information and readable easily.
-And the most important thing is that it's like iPhone X!
+And the most important thing is that it's like ***iPhone X***!

 ## License
 * GPL-v2